Diabetic socks help and here’s how!

-- Sensory Diabetic neuropathy– it highlights the failure of body sensory neurons to alert you about cold, heat, or pain in the areas especially arms and legs due to uncontrolled glucose levels in the blood that ultimately lead to nerves damage.
+- Sensory Diabetic neuropathy– Highlights the failure of the body’s sensory neurons to alert you about cold, heat, or pain in the areas.
+Especially arms and legs due to uncontrolled glucose levels in the blood that ultimately lead to nerve damage.

 - Peripheral Vascular neuropathy– It’s the condition of delayed healing of sores and cuts due to improper blood circulation.
-This can also lead to serious issues like gangrene which is the term used for tissues death due to lack of blood.
+This can also lead to serious issues like gangrene- A term used for tissue death due to lack of blood.

-These two are the reasons why people with diabetes do not feel pain when they encounter anything that can make them bleed while on the other hand, the delayed healing response from the body can lead to cutting off the toe, leg, and even death.
+These two are the reasons why people with diabetes do not feel pain on encountering anything that can make them bleed.
+While on the other hand, the delayed healing response from the body can lead to cutting off the toe, leg, and even death.
 Now you might have got an idea of why are diabetic socks a great invention.

 Top 10 Benefits of Diabetic Socks: